lspope/elvie_review_analysis/README.md

 ## Analyzing Product Reviews

 ## Introduction
 The goal of this portfolio project is to demonstrate product review analysis.
-Review data was downloaded from an open platform review website for personal, non-commercial use.
+Elvie product reviews were downloaded from an open platform website for personal, non-commercial use.

 ![cook](./images/andrae-ricketts-3Qi0PkM_Wes-unsplash.jpg)